Grassroots lobbying: Mass movements

 By mobilizing the group that the lobby has built, this puts pressure on the legislature to listen and take notice of what concerns they may have.
 These tactics are used after the lobbying group gains a portion of the publics trust and support through speaking out in crowded areas, passing out flyers and even campaigning through web and television outlets.
 More recently, due to the potential of other modern communication devices, grassroots lobbying is expected to only increase as a form of shaping public opinion.

 In India, examples of successful mass movements include the Mazdoor Kisan Shakti Sangathan's campaign to introduce the 2005 Right to Information Act and Anna Hazare's anti-corruption campaign to introduce the 2011 Lokpal Bill.

 Tea Party

 Several grassroots lobbying groups have become popular over time, due to their prominent stances and eye catching tactics to get the publics attention.
 Most recently in the United States, the Tea Party Movement of 2011 wished to limit government spending.
 Most of the movements started by the group have to do with less government, tax cutting; something they believe will bring the United States back to what it used to stand for.
-The Tea Party sees themselves as a "movement that calls awareness to any issue that challenges the security, sovereignty, or domestic tranquility of our beloved nation, the United States of America."

-Due to the Tea Party's successful tactics in grassroots, they get their point across and potentially sway the general public on a very large scale.
-Now, somewhat indirectly (as is the intention of grassroots lobbying), the Tea Party holds a great deal of influence over legislation.
-This has gone as far as penetrating Congress with candidates personally supported by the Tea Party Movement, therefore giving them a direct outlet for their ideals.
+Due to the Tea Party's tactics in grassroots, they get their point across and potentially sway the general public on a large scale; indirectly, the Tea Party holds a deal of influence over legislation.
+This has gone as far as penetrating Congress with candidates personally supported by the Tea Party Movement, thereby giving them a direct outlet for their ideals.